i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/5-Analog-Read-Variable-Resistor/README.md

 ## Read Digital Value of Analog
 * Set ADC positive and negative differential input.
 * Turn on ADC module and wait for acquisition time.
+* Calculation for acquisition time is in the datasheet page 152 and 153.
   - The acquisition time, $T_{ACQ}$ for Schematic 5.1 is $4.88\mu s$ where $R_{S}$ is $10.1k\Omega$ (more than recommended value).
     >$T_{C} = 1.63\mu s$<br/>
     >$T_{ACQ} = 2\mu s + 1.63\mu s + 1.25\mu s = 4.88\mu s$<br/>